FanPoints/server-js/docs/partners/fanPointsManagement.md

     .getTransactions('user id', 10, new Date())
 ```

-## Give FanPoints to a User after a Purchase
+## Give Fan Points to a User after a Purchase

-When a user makes a purchase and you want to give them fan points as a partner, you can use the following operation.
+When a user makes a purchase and you want to give them Fan Points as a partner, you can use the following operation.
 The first argument specifies the user id, the second argument is an array of purchase items.

 ```typescript
 client.fanPoints.giveFanPointsOnPurchase(